universish/GUI-wireguard/README.md

 1. Install requirements indicated in `system-requirements.txt` with your system's package managger and `requirements.txt` with pip.
 2. Copy the project directory wherever you want.
-3. Run with run.sh script or wgp.desktop located in resources folder.
+3. Run with run.sh script or wgp.desktop located in resources folder, after update project directory.

 ## Usage